 Julie Provost offers practical military life advice for a wide range of material including children with special needs and guidance for work from home strategies.
 National Guard families will especially relate to her background.

-Many years of milspouse practice has enabled Judy Collins to bring readers emotional support and practical solutions for the everyday bumps or mountains in the road military families face.
-Judy has a special interest in mental health and wellness.
+Many years of milspouse practice has enabled Judy Davis to bring readers emotional support and practical solutions for the everyday bumps or mountains in the road military families face.
+Judy has a special interest and expertise in mental health and wellness.

 Navigating deployment issues is Lizann Lightfoot’s strong suit.
 With multiple deployments in her past, she enjoys connecting with readers to ease their deployment worries.
 Plus, she’s written a book for Naval Station Rota, Spain.
 PCS perfect.

-As you can read, these spouses felt they had the experience to help others navigate some of the inefficiency in military life.
+As you can read, these spouses have experience to help others navigate some of the inefficiency in military life.
 One of the greatest parts of their collective know-how is although they might not have all the answers, they certainly can point readers to another milspouse blogger who will have the expert response!

 *As for our teacher assignments; they were texted and emailed to us by 10 a.m. the day we were supposed to meet teachers.
 Not surprisingly, most of us had figured out the placements already.
 Leave it to the moms and dads.